cjoc1/Medical-Insurance-Payout-Analysis/README.md

 - **Category 3:** Familial status: An analysis examining how the number of dependents (children) covered under the insurance plan affects an individual's total medical expenses.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

 Targed SQL queries regarding various business questions can be found here [link].

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].